 How to Win a Workers’ Comp Stress Claim in NY

-In New York, you can win a workers’ comp stress claim by proving your work-related mental stress was extraordinary compared to normal job pressures — documented by a psychiatrist or psychologist and filed within two years with the NY Workers’ Compensation Board.
+In New York, winning a workers' comp stress claim depends on your diagnosis.
+As of a January 2025 law change, PTSD, acute stress disorder, and major depressive disorder claims no longer require proving your stress was extraordinary compared to normal job pressures — but the claim still needs medical documentation from a psychiatrist or psychologist and must be filed within two years with the NY Workers' Compensation Board.

 Laurence P. Banville, New York personal injury attorney